AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

-# Module 4a: Analyze images in the Azure AI Foundry portal
+# Lab 4a: Analyze images in the Azure AI Foundry portal

 ## Lab overview